bids-standard/bids-validator/changelog.d/20260122_164126_28850131+bendhouseart_hed_read_error.md

 -->
 ### Fixed

-- HED check was failing when HED key was null in sidecar/file, only fails now if key is present but empty/null.
+- Prevent HED check from failing for null values found in sidecar metadata.

 <!--
 ### Deprecated